robertlugg/easygui/sphinx/tutorial.rst

 Working with files
 ------------------
 A common need is to ask the user for a filename or for a directory.
-EasyGui provides a few basic functions for allowing a user to navigate through the file system and choose a directory or a file.
+EasyGUI provides a few basic functions for allowing a user to navigate through the file system and choose a directory or a file.
 (These functions are wrappers around widgets and classes in lib-tk.)

-Note that in the current version of EasyGui, the startpos argument is not supported.
+Note that in the current version of EasyGUI, the startpos argument is not supported.

 diropenbox
 ^^^^^^^^^^